“Divergent plate tectonics pull apart from each other producing rift valleys at mid-oceanic ridges.”

 When the lava hardens, it becomes dark igneous rock or “basalt” at rift volcanoes.

-Because divergent plates fills in the gaps with basalt, oceanic crust turns out to be very young geologically.
+Because divergent plates fill in the gaps with basalt, the oceanic crust turns out to be very young geologically.

 Over time, the plates grow at the oceanic crust and older rock is pushed away from mid-oceanic ridges.